emmercm/igir/docs/dats/dir2dat.md

     | `--input "ROMs/SNES/*"`    | `SNES`   |
     | `--input "ROMs/SNES/**/*"` | `SNES`   |

-- **Archive files will be treated as a single game, with every archive entry being a separate ROM.**
+- **Archive files will be treated as a single game, with every archive entry being a separate ROM file.**

     This is consistent with how the [`igir zip` command](../output/writing-archives.md) works, and with what [MAME expects](../usage/arcade.md).